integreat-io/map-transform/README.md

   },
 }

-mapTransform(def7asObject, { transformers })(data)
+mapTransform(def7asObject, options)(data)
 // --> {
 //   count: 18
 // }
 ```

-Note that the function itself is passed on the `transformer` object.
-When
-you provide the custom transformer this way, it should be given as a function
+When you provide a custom transformer this way, it should be given as a function
-accepting an object with props, that returns the actual function used in the
+accepting an object with props, that returns the actual function used as the
-transform.
+transformer.
 Any properties given on the operation object, apart from
 `$transform`, will be passed in the `props` object.

 When you define the `transform` operation as an object, you may specify
 `$iterate: true` on the object to apply the transform to every item on an array,
-if an array is encountered.
+in case an array is encountered.
 You may also set `$direction: 'fwd'` or
 `$direction: 'rev'` to have it transform in one direction only.

+This way of defining transform operations is useful to seperate the transform
+defintions and the transformers, and it also results in defintions that may be
+stored as JSON (but see [the note on JSON](#a-note-on-json)).

 #### `filter(conditionFn)` operation

-Just like the transform operation, the filter operation will apply whatever
+Just like the `transform` operation, the `filter` operation will apply whatever
-transformer function you give it to the data at that point in the transform
+transformer function you give it, to the data at that point in the transform
-pipeline, but instead of transformed data, you return a boolean value indicating
+pipeline.
+But instead of transformed data, the `filter` operation expects a
-whether to keep the data or not.
-If you return `true` the data continues through
+boolean value indicating whether to keep the data or not.
+If you return `true`
-the pipeline, if you return `false` it is removed.
+the data continues through the pipeline, if you return `false` it is removed.
+If the result is not a boolean, JavaScript rules will be used to force it to a
+boolean, meaning that `undefined`, `null`, `0`, and empty string `""` will be
+treated as `false`.

 When filtering an array, the transformer is applied to each data item in the
 array, like a normal filter function, and a new array with only the items that